 The following tips will help you conduct effective interviews.
 Participating in media interviews enables you to promote Catholic University and to share your research with readers and viewers.

-Respond quickly to media requests, whether they come directly from reporters or from the Office of Marketing and Communications, to help journalists meet their deadlines.
+Respond quickly to media requests, whether they come directly from reporters or from the Division of University Communications, to help journalists meet their deadlines.
 Even if you don't have time for an interview, it's important to let reporters know quickly so they can move on to their next potential source.
 The more responsive you are, the more likely journalists are to think of Catholic University as a useful resource for future inquiries.

 *Communications staff can screen a reporter's call to get the gist of the story for you; simply direct the journalist to email firstname.lastname@example.org or call 202-319-5600 or let us know if you'd like us to return a reporter's call on your behalf.